"Exhaust Gas Recirculation" valve..... What is it and why is it fitted?

 Primarily, EGR valves combat Nitrogen Oxide emissions (NOx).

-NOx emission is directly connected to combustion temperature, and as combustion temperatures increase, so do NOx emissions.
+NOx emission is directly connected to combustion temperature, and as combustion temperatures increase, so do NOx emissions, owing to the presence of Nitrogen and Oxygen in the atmosphere and the chemical reaction that occurs when you combust them.
 Simple..... but, there is another benefit to the humble EGR valve as well.....

 An engine relies on a cylinder, or multiple cylinders, with a piston moving up and down inside each cylinder, to fill with air and fuel at a specific ratio which, when ignited, causes expansion of the air, forcing the piston back down again.
 This is the basic operational principle of an internal combustion engine.
 Rotary (Wankel) engines don't have pistons but the principle remains the same.